soumya997/Project-Archive/README.md

 </p>

 # Howdy!
 This is the repo where I have listed few of my decent projects, I have sorted them in `beginner -> intermediate -> advance`.
 All of them are ML/DL related projects.
 Few of them are kaggle competition solutions.
-I mainly work on Computer Vision but also have dome few side projects in NLP and Music.
+I mainly work on `Computer Vision` but also have dome few side projects in `NLP` and `Music`.
 Each project contains a basic description and their repository links alongwith.
 Please look into the repositories and share your reviews.

 # Recent Projects:
 |srl no|project name|tags|description|Project Thumbnail|code|Level|